williamfried/Joint-Probability-Distribution-of-Atmospheric-Gravity-Wave-Parameters/README.md

 R:
 1. Define the _path_to_data_ variable in _station_info.R_ to be the same as _path_to_csv_files_.
+2. Make sure that all the R files are stored in the _path_to_data_ folder.
-2. Define the _station_names_ variable in _station_info.R_ to be the same as the _stations_ list.
+3. Define the _station_names_ variable in _station_info.R_ to be the same as the _stations_ list.
 Make sure that the radiosonde stations are listed in the same order as they are in the _stations_ list!
-3. Insert the name of the CSV file that contains the data that will be used to construct the joint probability distribution as the argument of the _import_ function in _modeling steps.R_.
+4. Insert the name of the CSV file that contains the data that will be used to construct the joint probability distribution as the argument of the _import_ function in _modeling steps.R_.
 The name of this CSV file should be one of: _all.csv_, _summer.csv_ and _winter.csv_.
-4. Run the _explore_ function in _explore.R_ to confirm that the assumptions described in the report in the _Overall Structure_, _Variation by Radiosonde Station_, _Variation by Year_ and _Variation by Month_ sections are accurate.
+5. Run the _explore_ function in _explore.R_ to confirm that the assumptions described in the report in the _Overall Structure_, _Variation by Radiosonde Station_, _Variation by Year_ and _Variation by Month_ sections are accurate.
-5. Run _modeling_steps.R_.
+6. Run _modeling_steps.R_.
 This will perform the following steps:
   * Import and organize data from CSV file.
   * Model marginal distributions of seven gravity wave parameters.
   * Construct copula and optimize correlation coefficients using coordinate descent algorithm.
 (Note: this step can take over an hour to run depending on the amount of data used to build the model.)